<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 All Posts

 Howdy y’all!
 We know there are several stereotypes about Dallas, and you’re probably aware of them too.
 People who have never visited the Lone Star State naturally wonder what’s true and what may be exaggerated.
-We’re here to shed some light on some common misconceptions, based on questions we get asked frequently by prospective students who are curious about what it’s like to live in Dallas.

-Get to know the city of Dallas (virtually!) through our guide — The Graduate Student's Guide to Living in Dallas — and learn what it's like to live, study, and socialize here!
+Get to know the city of Dallas through our guide — The Graduate Student's Guide to Living in Dallas — and learn what it's like to live, study, and socialize here!

 Myth #1: Dallas is Full of Cowboys and Horses